Banking & ATM Fees in Saudi Arabia (2026)

 Is Saudi Arabia a cash or card country?

-Does triggering tax residency in Saudi Arabia affect my banking setup?
+Does triggering tax residency in Saudi Arabia affect my banking?

-Tax residency in Saudi Arabia is triggered at 183 days in the relevant period.
+Tax residency in Saudi Arabia triggers at 183 days.
 Saudi Arabia has zero personal income tax.
 Triggering 183-day tax residency creates no local income-tax liability.
 There's a 15% VAT on most goods and services and a small Zakat (Islamic religious wealth tax) on net wealth for Muslim citizens — neither typically applies to foreign nomads.
 For US citizens, FEIE qualification still requires the standard tests on the US side.
 Capital gains are also generally untaxed for individuals.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad